akka/akka/akka-docs/rst/java/http/routing-dsl/directives/respond-with-directives/respondWithDefaultHeader.rst

 The header is only added if there is no header instance with the same name (case insensitively) already present in the response.

-See also :ref:`-respondWithDefaultHeaders-`  if you'd like to add more than one header.
+See also :ref:`-respondWithDefaultHeaders-java-`  if you'd like to add more than one header.

 Example
 -------